 Annual Furnace Checklist

 Annual furnace checklists should be far more detailed than bi-annual ones and for that reason it’s recommended that you hire a professional certified HVAC technician to do it for you.
 Here are just some of the maintenance tasks they’re qualified to perform:

 HVAC technicians tend to keep detailed records of the services they deliver and that includes recording model and part numbers for each unit they service.
 Logging this information in a safe and secure system makes it easier to access it later on in case further repairs or maintenance are needed.
 You’ll also be provided with an itemized list of all of the repairs and maintenance that were done for your personal records.

 Clean the Chimney and Vents

 HVAC technicians have professional chimney and vent cleaning equipment along with a great deal of experience to thoroughly clean your chimney and vents for maximum safety during maintenance and repair work.

 Dirty filters not only make your furnace less efficient, but they can also damage it over time.
 Since they’re so cheap and easy to replace, you might as well include this in your annual maintenance plan.

 Schedule an Annual Maintenance Appointment Early with MDM Mechanical

 MDM Mechanical is a family-owned and operated professional HVAC company.
-We specialize in commercial and residential furnace installation, maintenance, and repairs throughout Toronto and the GTA.
+We specialize in commercial and residential furnace installation, maintenance, and repairs throughout Hamilton and surrounding areas.
 We’ll make sure that every item on your gas, induction, and vacuum furnace checklist is properly ticked off to ensure maximum operational efficiency before winter comes.
 Contact us today to schedule your service maintenance appointment.